atbcb/ICTTestingBaseline/docs/21TimedEvents.md

 * Starts automatically, AND
 * Lasts more than 5 seconds, AND
 * Is presented in parallel with other content, AND
-* Is not part of an activity where it is essential
+* Moving, blinking, scrolling is not essential

 #### Test Instructions
 1. Check that there is a mechanism for the user to pause, stop, or hide it